openshift-labs/lab-build-your-own-operator/workshop/content/go-operator-podset/step01.md

 A namespace-scoped operator (the default) watches and manages resources in a single namespace, whereas a cluster-scoped operator watches and manages resources cluster-wide.
 Namespace-scoped operators are preferred because of their flexibility.
 They enable decoupled upgrades, namespace isolation for failures and monitoring, and differing API definitions.
 However, there are use cases where a cluster-scoped operator may make sense.
 For example, the [cert-manager](https://github.com/jetstack/cert-manager) operator is often deployed with cluster-scoped permissions and watches so that it can manage issuing certificates for an entire cluster.

-If you'd like to create your memcached-operator project to be cluster-scoped use the following `operator-sdk new` command instead:
+Alternatively, you could include the `cluster-scoped` flag to create operators that will monitor all namespaces within the cluster:

 ```
 # operator-sdk new podset-operator --cluster-scoped